 English

-Ah, English – what a delightful accident of history you are, providing a lingua franca for the modern world, a linguistic headache for your learners, and gainful employment for me.
+Ah, English.
+What a delightful accident of history you are, providing a lingua franca for the modern world, a linguistic headache for your learners, and gainful employment for me.
 This page is for articles on both the structure and history of the language, as well as tips I have picked up for how to get the better of it.

 *